e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - **Specialized `apply!`** — for services that iterate (trim's per-evaluation write, linearization's seeding).
 Unrolled stores through the baked lenses and converters: the same machine operations as today's in-place writes, zero-alloc, no strings, no dispatch.
-The per-iteration shape check is [§12.5][s12-5]'s mechanism transferred: the tree type (which carries the full nesting, every field name and leaf type) is proven by dispatch, and a `===` [sweep](#g-sweep) over the interned path literals closes the remainder — pointer compares that fold to nothing in the all-literal case, with shape drift a
+The per-iteration shape check is the mechanism ([§12.5][s12-5]) transferred: the tree type (which carries the full nesting, every field name and leaf type) is proven by dispatch, and a `===` [sweep](#g-sweep) over the interned path literals closes the remainder — pointer compares that fold to nothing in the all-literal case, with shape drift a